- Information published by medical societies, health organizations, and the government are reliable sources of information.

 - Check out websites before recommending them to others.

-Books, magazines, and the internet are three major sources of information about health, but just because the information is published online it doesn’t mean that it’s reliable.
-Sometimes a book or website that looks trustworthy is based on opinions rather than facts, and sometimes the information is just plain wrong.
+The internet is a major source of information about health, but just because the information is published online doesn’t mean that it’s reliable.
+Sometimes a website that looks trustworthy is based on opinions rather than facts, and sometimes the information is just plain wrong.
 With so much information out there, how do you decide what to believe?
 Before recommending a website to your son or daughter to read, think critically about the quality and accuracy of the information contained on the site.

-- Is there valid contact and “About Us” information on the website?
+- Is there “About Us” information on the website?

-- Is there advertising presented along with the information?
+- Is there advertising or other commercial sponsorship presented along with the information?

 - Is a variety of information presented, or just one point of view?

-Don’t be fooled by website claims: Be alert to websites that credit themselves as the only source of the information or if the site blatantly discredits other sources of information.
+Don’t be fooled by website claims.
+Be alert to websites that credit themselves as the only source of the information or if the site posts negative comments about other sources of information.

 Wikipedia shouldn’t be your first choice.
-Wikipedia will most likely appear on the first page of search results, and while it it good for a quick review and to find links to ther sources, do not rely on it as a primary source of health information.
+Wikipedia will most likely appear on the first page of search results, and while it is good for a quick review and to find links to other sources, do not rely on it as a primary source of health information.

 There is more than Google.
-Instead of turning to Google to search for your health concerns, you should start by searching MedlinePlus, which is a health website offered by the National Library of Medicine (the world’s largest medical library).
-MedlinePlus is similar to a search engine that only searches through accurate health information.
-All of the results have been reviewed to make sure that only up-to-date, reliable website are included.
+Instead of turning to Google to search for their health concerns, your teen should start by searching MedlinePlus, which is a health website offered by the National Library of Medicine (the world’s largest medical library).
+MedlinePlus is like a search engine that only searches through accurate health information.
+All of the results have been reviewed to make sure that only up-to-date, reliable websites are included.

-When in doubt, ask.
-If you are ever unsure as to whether a website is reliable or not, you can ask a librarian at a public library.
-The librarian will guide you through the website evaluation process.
+When in doubt: Ask.
+If you are ever unsure as to whether a website is reliable or not, you can approach a librarian at a public library, who will guide you through the website evaluation process.
 You can also ask your child’s doctors, nurses, school nurses, nutritionists, therapists, and even dentists about health information that your teen finds online.
 Often times clinicians will be able to provide your teen with patient information printed from reliable websites.